Third Party Agent Program

 A third party agent performs multiple functions on the issuing and acquiring side of a Visa member's business and is generally defined as an entity that is not connected to VisaNet and provides payment-related services (directly or indirectly) to a Visa member, merchant or agent.
 Some agents store, process or transmit Visa account numbers.

-Visa® members must ensure that all third party agents are registered with Visa as outlined in the Visa International Operating Regulations.
+Visa® members must ensure that all third party agents are registered with Visa as outlined in the Visa Rules.
+Merchants must ensure the service providers they use are registered by their Visa acquirer.
 Registration must be received by Visa via the Visa Membership Management (VMM) application.
 This online tool serves as the central location where issuers and acquirers can register third-party agents and manage their relationships with these entities.

 Registration and PCI DSS

 Find more information about the registration process and PCI DSS compliance here.

 For Third Party Agents >

 Agent registration is required for all entities providing solicitation activities, managed services and/or storing, processing or transmitting Visa account numbers for Visa members (or on behalf of their merchants).
 Find more information about the Third Party Agent program here.